-Robinson is undertaking a PhD at Flinders University, as part of the Laboratory Adelaide Project, exploring the real value of cultural institutions and their intangible contributions to communities, particular the State Library of South Australia.
+Robinson is undertaking a PhD at Flinders University, as part of the Laboratory Adelaide Project, exploring the real value of cultural institutions and their intangible contributions to communities, particularly the State Library of South Australia.

 Her early career in Melbourne began in heritage collections and events management with the National Trust of Australia (VIC), membership and events with the National Gallery Society of Victoria and later as Program Coordinator for the Australian Centre for Youth Literature at the State Library of Victoria.

 After delivering the Anne Frank Australian Exhibition to six locations across Australia in 2000-2001, Robinson established herself in Perth as the Visual Arts Officer for the 2003 Perth International Arts Festival.
 She also worked for the Holmes a Court Gallery, the Western Australian Museum, Lotterywest, Museum Victoria and the Victorian Department of Education and Early Childhood Development.

 Robinson has a BA (Hons.) in Fine Art and Film History as well as a Graduate Diploma in Museum Studies from the University of Melbourne.